auperatech/VMSS2.0/docs/avac/avac_user_guide.md

 6. LPR task can be started without changing any parameters, but in case you would like to change some, like enable the MLOps mode, click the “Change Task Parameters” button.
 Note that changing any parameters can significantly affect the results received.
 Some parameters which can be set up there are:
     1. **Switch Model By Time** – toggle this checkbox to set up the daytime interval, that can improve LP detection during a nighttime in some situations.
     2. **Auto Crop Detection Area** – automatically crop the frame to fit the Detection ROI you specified;
-    3. **MLOps Mode** – toggle this checkbox will send almost all raw MLOps data as results, thus allowing you to perform data labeling in the results section.
+    3. **MLOps Mode** – toggle this checkbox to collect raw detection data for monitoring accuracy of results and retraining purposes.
+Turning MLOps mode on will allow you to see the raw results and do data cleaning and labeling.
-    4. **Notification Server** and **MLOps Results Sever** parameters can specify urls to which LPR detection results and MLOps data will be sent correspondingly.
+    4. **Notification Server** and **MLOps Results Server** parameters can specify urls to which LPR detection results and MLOps data will be sent correspondingly.
 Note, that if default values are changed, web client will not receive any results, so viewing, data labeling, and downloading could not be performed.

         <div align="center">
             <img